This post is sponsored by Serena and Lily. All opinions are my own.

 We chose the Pacifica sofa from Serena and Lily because of its clean, modern lines, comfortable profile, and quality.
 We’re so pleased with the way this space is shaping up!
 It’s everything we envisioned it to be, and more.

 Today, we’ll dive in to learn a little about the Pacifica sofa and wicker sofas in general.
-Much like our rattan bed feature, this style of sofa adds texture and warmth to any area of your home – indoors or out!
+Much like our Rattan Bed, Rattan Bar Carts, Rattan Bar Stools and Rattan Mirrors, this style of sofa adds texture and warmth to any area of your home – indoors or out!

 What is a Wicker Sofa?